2017, 2018 Toyota Yaris Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/ Holdback

 Toyota Yaris Prices - How Much is a Toyota Yaris?

-To avoid overpaying on a new Toyota Yaris, price shop online first.
-Get up front prices before you walk into a dealership.
+To avoid overpaying on a new Toyota Yaris, shop prices online first.
+Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 The 2017 Toyota Yaris is available with either a manual or automatic transmission depending on the style and trim you prefer.
 The style and trim also determine whether you get front wheel or four-wheel drive.